alorence/django-modern-rpc/docs/misc/proto_refs.rst

 .. _Eric Kidd: https://github.com/emk

-Like 3 others, this system method is not part of the standard.
+Like the 3 other system methods, this one is not part of the spec.
 But its behavior has been `well defined`_ by `Eric Kidd`_.
 It is now implemented in most XML-RPC servers and supported by a number of clients (including `Python's ServerProxy`_).

 This method can be used to make many RPC calls at once, by sending an array of RPC payload.
 The result is a list of responses, with the result for each individual request, or a corresponding fault result.

-It is available only to XML-RPC clients, since JSON-RPC protocol specify how to call multiple RPC methods at once using batch request.
+It is available only to XML-RPC clients, since the JSON-RPC protocol specifies how to call multiple RPC methods at once using batch requests.

 .. _well defined: https://mirrors.talideon.com/articles/multicall.html
 .. _Python's ServerProxy: https://docs.python.org/3/library/xmlrpc.client.html#multicall-objects